Bigfootmech/Bigfootmech/README.md

 We spent time in Net Cafes playing GTA3, vice city, Warcraft 3, and towards the end C&C Generals.

-I was forced to make an account with some alternate to GameSpy and XFire called 'Steam' to play Half Life, and counter strike.
+I was forced to make an account with some alternate to GameSpy and XFire called 'Steam' to play Half Life, and Counter Strike.

 I WASN'T allowed by my father to play Deathtrap Dungeon, because it seemed age-inappropriate.
 And instead he pointed me to Chip's Challenge as a puzzle game.